 Canadian ELD mandate timeline

-- Jurisdictions plan to support the Canadian ELD mandate with progressive enforcement, including elevated education and awareness.
+- Jurisdictions plan to support Canadian ELD regulations with progressive enforcement, including elevated education and awareness.

 - Jurisdictions will monitor the progress of certified ELDs entering the market as carriers and drivers make their transition toward June 12, 2022.